AindreaAjax/ML_Introduction/README.md

    - Different types of plots with Seaborn
    - Matplotlib Basics
    - Data Visualization with Pandas
-5. Statistics (upto 09_Linear_regression.md)
-6. EDA
+5. EDA
    - Intro
    - Data communication concepts
    - Data cleaning (***)
+6. Statistics
+   - Theory
+   - Statistics with Python (Sampling and Hypothesis Testing)
+   - Regression Analysis Intro with Statsmodels
 7. SQL
    - Interacting with relational databases in Python
-8. Regression Analysis Intro with statsmodels